NIVANorge/teotil2/pages/04_local_inputs.md

 National surveys of Norwegian water chemistry took place in 1986, 1995 and 2019.
 The 2019 "1000 Lakes" survey considered all the metals of interest in this report, while the 1995 survey included all except mercury. pH and TOC were also measured, making it possible to explore effects such as acidification and organic matter complexation.

-Analytical methods used in the 2019 survey have imporved considerably since 1995: a key limitation of the earlier survey datasets is that measured concentrations are frequently low compared to laboratory limits of detection (LODs). *Table 2* shows the proportion of samples from the 1995 survey that were at or below the LOD for seven metals, plus TOC.
+Analytical methods used in the 2019 survey have improved considerably since 1995: a key limitation of the earlier survey datasets is that measured concentrations are frequently low compared to laboratory limits of detection (LODs). *Table 2* shows the proportion of samples from the 1995 survey that were at or below the LOD for seven metals, plus TOC.

 |   Element   |   Number of samples   |   Number ≤ LOD   |   Percent ≤ LOD   |
 |:-----------:|:---------------------:|:----------------:|:-----------------:|